AlexanderFengler/addmtoolbox/temp/tutorial_intro/tutorial_intro.md

 **Implemented** in addmtoolbox.
-You can supply your own arbitrary fixation model and the package will use it.
+You can supply your own arbitrary fixation model and the package will use it in the simulations.

+*Example fixation models* included.
+Fixed and random fixation pathways with fixed duration length.

 aDDM quick intro // fit by trial